A Review of the Waldorf Astoria Orlando

 This time I entered the resort from the bottom floor and ran into Oscar’s.
 Oscar’s, an American Brasserie, is one of several dining options for the Waldorf Astoria Orlando.

 Oscar’s is open daily from 7:00 a.m. until 11:00 a.m.
 They have a continental buffet priced at $26.00, or you can upgrade to the full breakfast buffet for $36.00.

-You mainly get cold items like fruit, cereal, charcuterie, smoked salmon, and pastries with the continental breakfast.
+With the continental breakfast, you mainly get cold items like fruit, cereal, charcuterie, smoked salmon, and pastries.
 However, if you upgrade to the breakfast buffet, you can get cooked to order eggs, pancakes, bacon, and various other items.

 In addition, Oscar’s had a la carte items available for purchase.
 Unfortunately, I felt the prices were a bit steep on food at the hotel, and I didn’t take the opportunity to eat here.